Dove167/JSframeworkLab1/notes.md

 - **API Response Format Alignment**: Modified backend GET/POST endpoints to return direct { expenses: [...] } and { expense: {...} } format instead of nested { data: {...} } to match TanStack Query expectations and simplify component logic
 - **End-to-End Testing**: Verified complete data flow from backend API through TanStack Query caching to frontend UI, confirming that expense creation triggers automatic list updates and proper error handling throughout the stack

+# Learnings about Lab 8 2025-09-26 10:47AM

+1. **File-Based Routing**: TanStack Router automatically creates routes from file structure - just create files in routes/ directory and they're registered
+2. **Layout with Outlet**: App.tsx became a shared layout using Outlet component instead of containing all UI logic directly
+3. **Nested Routes**: Created nested routes like /expenses/:id using file naming convention (expenses.detail.tsx for expense detail pages)
+4. **Route Parameters**: Used useParams() hook to access dynamic route parameters like expenseId from URLs
+5. **Link Navigation**: Replaced anchor tags with Link components for client-side routing with proper active states
+6. **Error Boundaries**: Added defaultNotFoundComponent and defaultErrorComponent for better UX on missing pages and errors